cloudfoundry/uaa/gem/README.md

     $ rake

-Use an env var to get coverage reports (seem to only report on some of the files?):
+Use an env var to get coverage reports:

     $ COVERAGE=true rake